 The sister site to Mackie Mayor, Altrincham Market – more commonly known as Alty Market – offers a similar experience to Mackie Mayor, with a lively atmosphere and fantastic local food traders.
 Food-wise, guests can expect coffees, pizzas, traditional brunch dishes, burgers, donuts, burritos and tacos – with both a lovely outdoor terrace to enjoy and an indoor market, too.
 Altrincham Market, Greenwood St, Altrincham, WA14 1SA.

-4. Escape to Freight Island
+4. Freight Island

 A whole dining and drinking neighbourhood made up of vibrant shipping containers, Hatch is one-of-a-kind here in Manchester – continually growing over the years to welcome more and more local traders.
 Hosting both events and live music frequently, guests can kind of create a DIY day or night out at Hatch – with tons of bars and restaurants housing their own indoor spaces and terraces, a vast open-air space with tons of seating, and lots of independent shops to potter around.
-Expect cuisines from countries such as Vietnam, Portugal, Spain, Italy and even Teesside, as well as cocktail bars, coffee shops and more.
+Expect cuisines from countries and regions such as Vietnam, Portugal, Spain, Italy and even Teesside, as well as cocktail bars, coffee shops and more.
 Hatch, 103 Oxford Rd, M1 7ED.

 6. GRUB MCR